Things To Do in NYC During the World Cup

 Insider Tips for World Cup Summer

-The subway goes everywhere and costs $2.90 a ride.
+The subway costs $3 a ride โ tap any contactless credit/debit card or phone directly on the turnstile.
+MetroCard has been retired; you no longer need to buy a card first.
+The weekly fare cap is $35 (after 12 rides, the rest of the week is free).
 Don't rely on taxis or rideshare โ during World Cup match days, surge pricing will be brutal and traffic will be gridlocked.
-The subway is always faster and always cheaper.
+The subway is always faster.

 Book Restaurants in Advance